signal18/replication-manager/README.md

 ## Options

-At a minimum, required options are: a list of hosts (replication-manager can autodetect topologies), user with privileges (ALL), and replication user (with REPLICATION SLAVE privileges)
+At a minimum, required options are: a list of hosts (replication-manager can autodetect topologies), user with privileges (SUPER, REPLICATION CLIENT, RELOAD), and replication user (with REPLICATION SLAVE privileges)

   * --autorejoin `bool`